robwilhelmsson/project-1/README.md

     coinsCollect = 0
     requestAnimationFrame(animate)
 ```
+* Calling the request animate function again in these if/else statements is necessary.
+* I aso added in the correct background with tips for certain levels in these statements.
 ### Resetting Levels
 * I added a button on the last congratulation screen, mainly just to make sure I could.
 This calls a function which adds an html element to the screen which can be clicked on to reset.
-Although this just called the location.relaod() built in method.
+Although this just calls the location.relaod() built in method.
 ```js
 function buttonFunction(){
   button.innerHTML = "RESTART"